nygilmanov/slfdr_project2_advances_ll_detection/writeup_template.md

 I used a combination of color and gradient thresholds to generate final binary image (thresholding steps at section **Step 3.
 Gradient and color transformations"** of the main notebook).

+The methods used for thresholding are placed in the **Thresholds.py** library

  **Gradients**